- First class of Scholars took up their awards in 2001

-While at Cambridge, Scholars pursue the full range of subjects available at the University and are spread across its departments and Colleges.
+There are about 225 Scholars from c.
+50 countries studying in Cambridge at any one time who pursue the full range of subjects available at the University and are spread across its departments and Colleges.

 The aim of the Gates Cambridge programme is to build a global network of future leaders committed to improving the lives of others.